 - 1. Phones will be allowed in the cafeteria, hallways and classrooms as designated by the teacher. - You may text. - No music or earbuds. - You may not talk on the phone. - You may not take unauthorized videos or pictures. - 2.
 No electronic devices are allowed in library under any circumstances. - 3.
-Cell phone use in classrooms is at the discretion of the teacher. - 4.All 7th grader students will not be allowed to use a smart phone for the duration of the entire school day.
-It has become too much of a distraction as these students transition into the Jr./Sr. High School.
-During the course of the year, students may be allowed to have phones at designated parts of the day depending on behavior, academic success, successful transition to the high school and other factors.
+Cell phone use in classrooms is at the discretion of the teacher. - 4.
+All 7th & 8th grade students will not be allowed to use a smartphone for the duration of the entire school day.
+It has become too much of a distraction, impacting instruction.
+During the course of the year, students may be allowed to have phones at designated parts of the day depending on behavior, academic success, successful transition to the high school, and other factors.